-Fig. 4.
-The impact of weight of manipulation cost γ_q .
+Fig. 8: Impact of weight of manipulation cost γ_g , with dynamic feedback delay.

-6) Impact of Manipulation Cost Weight γ_g : We vary the value of γ_g to study its impact on the performance of ROLC-NC and ROLC-C. We use the default parameter setting with $\xi=0$.
-Fig. 4 presents the accuracy and F_1 score of the proposed algorithms and the offline benchmarks.
+6) Impact of Manipulation Cost Weight γ_g : We vary the value of γ_g to study its impact on the performance of ROLC-NC, ROLC-C, ROLC-NC-D, and ROLC-C-D. We use the default parameter setting with $\xi = 0$.
+Figs. 7 and 8 present the accuracy and F_1 score of the proposed algorithms and the offline benchmarks.
 Note that Offline-Norm is not affected by γ_g as expected.
 With either HL or CEL, the proposed algorithms and Offline all yield higher accuracy and F_1 score when the manipulation cost γ_g increases.
 This is because a larger γ_g encourages the malicious flow generators to stay closer to the original features.
+However, when $\gamma_g \leq 0.4$, the accuracy and F_1 score of Offline becomes flat, because Offline performs so poorly that it can hardly classify any manipulated flow correctly.